 - Transformation characterized by an open heart and mind, leading to continuous improvement of all involved in our ministry;

 - Solidarity with those in need ensuring that the needs of the poor and vulnerable are met through advocacy and action;

 - Justice and Peace forging right relationships, recreating a sustainable environment, promoting the common good—all in the pursuit of peace.

-Called “Felician” because of their association with a Franciscan Capuchin of the sixteenth century, Saint Felix of Cantalice, the Felicians were founded by Blessed Mary Angela (then called Sophia Truszkauska) in Poland in 1855.
-While she began her work among the orphaned children in Warsaw, Blessed Mary Angela and her followers quickly adopted the approach still followed today: prayer linked with direct service.
+Called “Felician” because of their association with a Franciscan Capuchin of the sixteenth century, Saint Felix of Cantalice, the Felician Sisters were founded by Blessed Mary Angela (then called Sophia Truszkowska) in Poland in 1855.
+While she began her work among the orphaned children in Warsaw, Blessed Mary Angela and her sisters quickly adopted the approach still followed today: prayer linked with direct service.